 SpaceFibre is a multi-Gbits/s, on-board network technology for spaceflight applications, which runs over electrical or fibre-optic cables.
-It complements the capabilities of the widely used SpaceWire on-board networking standard: improving the data rate by a factor of 10, reducing the cable mass by a factor of two and providing quality of service (QoS) and fault detection, isolation and recovery (FDIR) capabilities.
-Multi-laning improves the data-rate further to well over 20 Gbits/s.
+It complements the capabilities of the widely used SpaceWire on-board networking standard: improving the data rate by a factor of more than 10, reducing the cable mass by a factor of two and providing quality of service (QoS) and fault detection, isolation and recovery (FDIR) capabilities.
+Multi-laning improves the data-rate further to well over 40 Gbits/s.
 SpaceFibre is able to fulfil a wide range of spacecraft on-board communications applications because of its inbuilt QoS and FDIR capabilities.

 SpaceFibre incorporates quality of service (QoS) using virtual channels to provide multiple independent communication channels over a single physical link.
 Each channel provides priority, bandwidth reservation and scheduled QoS.
 These QoS mechanisms operate together resulting in very versatile QoS and providing “babbling node” protection and scheduled, deterministic communication without wasting any network bandwidth.